 For the classic look this winter…

-Of course, the sun can shine off the slopes.
-And, for everything from apres-ski to a wintertime trek, these classic sunglasses will help shield your eyes from the added glow a blanket of snow will throw back at you.
+Of course, the sun will still shine off the slopes.
+And, for everything from a winter drive to a frosty trek, a classically designed pair of sunglasses will shield your eyes and keep your style credentials in check.

-Ray-Ban, that bastion of classic sunglasses design, is the gold standard here — quite literally with its Gold-Tone Aviators.
-But don’t dispel the iconic Wayfarer design either — synonymous with a rock’n’roll aesthetic, they’ll keep you looking cool this winter.
-Or, for a squarer frame, Cutler and Gross is a master at balancing style with comfort.
+Ray-Ban, that bastion of classic sunglasses design, is the gold standard here — quite literally with its Gold-Tone ‘Aviators’.
+But don’t dispel the iconic ‘Wayfarer’ design either — synonymous with a rock’n’roll aesthetic, they’ll certainly keep you looking cool this winter.
+Or, for a squarer take on the Aviator, Cubitts is masterful at balancing refined style with comfort.

 Ray-Ban Aviator Sunglasses